Learn about different options to install the Jovo Framework and Jovo CLI.

-Jovo is an open-source framework based on Node.js.
+Jovo is an open-source framework based on Typescript which can be used with Node.js.
 If you run into any problems while installing it, please let us know in the comments, create an issue on GitHub, or join our Developer Slack community.

 You can also find tutorials and courses here: jovo.tech/learn.
 Happy coding!